KellyP5/Desktop-Gym-Scheduler/QualityPolicy.md

 **GitHub Workflow** (due Feb 2nd)
   > Your Workflow
+  We will maintain a develop branch, and code on our own independent branches.
+Once we have implemented a task, we will then merge it into develop for per review(PR).
+Once develop has been updated, the team will be notified that they need to fetch and merge (git pull) the changes into thier local repositorys.
+Any merge conflicts will be handled by the current user performing the pull request, and if need be, the team will assist as needed.

 **Unit Tests Blackbox** (due start Sprint 2)
   > Your Blackbox testing policy